On S List of Movie Reviews

 She's Having a Baby is one of the worst John Hughes pictures ever.

-stinker in 1988, grossing $16 million against a budget of $20 million.
-Right after that, Hughes went back to his
+box-office stinker in 1988, grossing $16 million against a budget of $20 million.
+Right after that, Hughes went

 Uncle Buck which takes place in Chicago for the umpteenth time.

+McGovern.
 Once it happened, She's Having a Baby was pretty much DOA.
-My intelligence got insulted when Kevin Bacon's character
+My intelligence got insulted when

-started to think about the positive times with his wife as she was near death.
-John Hughes implemented the flashback
+Kevin Bacon's character started to think about the positive times he had with his wife while she was at

-a comedy, but it turned out to be a serious drama.
-True Love with Annabella
+the film was a comedy, but it turned out to be a serious drama.
+True Love

-Sciorra and Ron Eldard has a similar theme except that it stops right after the wedding yet makes a good point about
+with Annabella Sciorra and Ron Eldard had a similar theme except it stopped right after the wedding yet made a good

-being trapped by the reality of marriage which is something the characters didn't think a lot about.
+point about being trapped by the reality of marriage which was something that their characters didn't think

-Let's be real: Elizabeth McGovern sucks.
-She isn't an actress but a porcelain doll with pretty blue eyes.
-It's no wonder why
+Let's be real: Elizabeth McGovern isn't an actress but a porcelain doll with pretty blue eyes.
+No

-her career fizzled out after the 80's.
-She doesn't do any favors for Kevin Bacon who seems to be out of place constantly.
+wonder why her career died after the 80's.
+She doesn't do any favors for Kevin Bacon who's constantly out

-His character's daydreams are annoying, and so is the overbearing music.
-The neighbor crap is a stupid waste of time.
+of place.
+His character's daydreams are annoying, and so are the overbearing music and the neighbor crap.

-All in all, She's Having a Baby can be summed up as follows: a boy and a girl get married, don't know each other
+All in all, She's Having a Baby can be summed up as follows: boy and girl get married, don't know each